Narges825/MOR-Descriptor-Systems-IRKA/README.md

 ## Overview

-This project implements and evaluates the **Iterative Rational Krylov Algorithm (IRKA)** for model order reduction of large-scale descriptor systems (DAEs) arising from circuit models.
+This project implements and evaluates variants of the
+**Iterative Rational Krylov Algorithm (IRKA)** for model order reduction of large-scale descriptor systems (DAEs) arising from circuit models.

-The objective is to construct reduced-order models (ROMs) that approximate the transfer function of the original full-order models (FOMs), while reducing computational complexity.
+The objective is to construct reduced-order models (ROMs) that accurately approximate the transfer function of the original full-order models (FOMs), while significantly reducing computational complexity.

-This work was developed as part of a seminar on **Model Reduction and Numerical Simulation**.
+This work was developed as part of a seminar on
+**Model Reduction and Numerical Simulation**.

 ---

+## Implemented Algorithms

+The repository contains multiple IRKA-based implementations designed for descriptor systems with singular matrices.

+### `IRKA_D.m` — Standard Descriptor IRKA

+This function implements the classical IRKA method for descriptor systems where the matrix **E** is singular.

+Characteristics:

+- Standard IRKA formulation for DAEs
+- No explicit handling of the polynomial part
+- Serves as a baseline implementation
+- Useful for comparison with modified approaches

+Limitations:

+- High-frequency errors grow significantly
+- Polynomial part mismatch leads to unbounded approximation errors

+---

+### `IRKA_WCF.m` — IRKA with Spectral Projectors (**Primary Contribution**)

+This function represents the **main contribution of the project**.

+It implements IRKA using **spectral projectors** to properly handle the polynomial part of the transfer function.

+Objectives:

+- Match the polynomial part of the transfer function
+- Maintain bounded errors at high frequencies
+- Improve numerical stability of reduced-order models

+Key Features:

+- Uses spectral projector-based formulation
+- Improves high-frequency behavior
+- Reduces instability caused by improper polynomial matching
+- Designed specifically for descriptor systems with singular **E**

+This implementation forms the core methodological contribution of the project.

+---

+### `main_IRKA.m` — Execution Script

+This script controls the numerical experiments and executes the IRKA workflow.

+Responsibilities:

+- Loads spectral initialization data
+- Generates system matrices
+- Calls selected IRKA implementations
+- Performs convergence iterations
+- Produces performance plots
+- Evaluates frequency-domain errors

+This file serves as the main entry point for running simulations.

+---

-## Methods
+## Numerical Methods Used

-The following approaches were implemented and tested:
+The following techniques were implemented and evaluated:

-* Standard IRKA for descriptor systems (DAEs)
+- Standard IRKA for descriptor systems
-* Modified IRKA with polynomial part matching
+- IRKA with spectral projector-based polynomial matching
-* Projection-based model order reduction
+- Projection-based model order reduction
-* Frequency-domain error analysis
+- Frequency-domain transfer function approximation
-* Comparison of transfer functions of FOM and ROM
+- Error analysis between FOM and ROM
+- Convergence monitoring of interpolation points

-All main algorithmic steps, iteration logic, and numerical experiments were implemented in MATLAB.
+All algorithmic steps, iteration logic, and numerical experiments were implemented in **MATLAB**.

 System matrices and auxiliary routines for projection matrix computation were provided by the original authors of the reference work.